jorgensd/fenics22-tutorial/README.md

 If a cell should be ignored in presentation mode, set it to `Notes`.

+## Hiding cells/output
+See https://jupyterbook.org/en/stable/interactive/hiding.htm for more details.
+The setting is also in advanced tools on the RHS of the Jupyterlab interface
 ### Automatically generate slides
 By adding the following file to the (`jupyter_server_config.py`) `.jupyter` folder on your system.
 You might need to rename it to `jupyter_notebook_config.py`.